-We will pay the costs relating to this proxy statement, the proxy and the Annual Meeting.
-We may reimburse brokerage firms and other persons representing beneficial owners of shares for their expenses in forwarding solicitation material to beneficial owners.
-Directors, officers and regular employees may also solicit proxies.
-They will not receive any additional pay for the solicitation.
+SIGA will pay the costs relating to this proxy statement, the proxy card and the Annual Meeting.
+SIGA may reimburse brokerage firms and other persons representing beneficial owners of shares for their expenses in forwarding solicitation material to beneficial owners.
+Directors, officers and regular employees may also solicit proxies by telephone, facsimile or other means or in person.
+They will not receive any additional payments for the solicitation.